Forestdale Primary School

 Daily Details

-Please find helpful information below regarding timings, registers, drop off and pick up, communication and uniform.
+Please find helpful information below regarding timings, registers, drop-off and pick-up, communication and volunteering.

 A Typical Day at Forestdale

-Our gates open for the start of the school day at 8:45 a.m.
-From this time on, there are teachers on duty on each playground.
-Children must not arrive at school before 8.45 a.m, unless they have been specifically instructed to do so to attend booster classes or need to leave early for a learning visit, etc.
+Our gates open for the start of the school day at 8:35 a.m.
+From this time on, there are teachers on duty on each gate.
+Children must not arrive at school before 8.35 a.m, unless they have been specifically instructed to do so to attend booster classes or need to leave early for a learning visit, etc.

-The gates close promptly at 8.55am and children should be in class by then, ready to start their learning.
+The gates close promptly at 8.45am, and children should be registered in class by then, ready to start their learning.
 Children who arrive after this time must be taken by their parent/carer to the school office and signed in as late.

 Reception Entrance